 The Goose Timber Sale is Back!
-A New Environmental Impact Statement (EIS) has been released (3/2015) and a decision to destroy hundreds of acres of untouched forests will soon be made!
+A New Environmental Impact Statement (EIS) was released (3/2015) and a decision to destroy several hundred of acres of untouched forests has been be made!

 Federal Court Rules EIS Must Be Done for Goose Project

 Forest Service Proposes to Limit Public Appeals Process

 For more details and other ways to get involved in opposing the Goose Project click on this link.

 Conflict is building between the U.S. Forest Service and residents of a small community along the McKenzie River over a logging plan.
 Jerry Gilmour, a part-time resident of the McKenzie Bridge community, located in the Willamette National Forest, was astonished to learn in early February that 2134 acres there were about to be commercially logged and 588 acres “non-commercially thinned” by the Forest Service (USFS).
 Research into the matter left Gilmour angrier as he learned how the Goose Project, as the USFS calls it, came about.

 “It has been, and continues to be, a disgusting and shameful proposition.
 The Forest Service methodically excluded the residents from the process,” he told Salem Weekly.

 The objections of Gilmour and his neighbors quickly resulted in several news articles and a MoveOn online petition.
 Two environmental groups, Oregon Wild and Cascades Wildlands, are already involved and are considering a lawsuit against the USFS.